 Car Radiator Flush

 Getting your car's radiator flushed is an important maintenance step that should be performed ideally every 1-2 years.
 Over time, dust, rust, and other sediment can accumulate inside the lines.
 The passages inside the radiator are extremely narrow, and if they become plugged with buildup, the lack of flowing coolant will diminish the vehicle’s performance.
 Consistently getting the radiator flushed will prolong the life of not only your radiator, but your engine as well.
 There are times when a radiator flush WILL NOT be effective.
 If you have neglected to properly flush consistently, when the buildup becomes too great, there is no other option, but to replace the radiator unit itself.
 Do yourself and your car a favor and remember to schedule with your local auto mechanic to have your radiator maintained on time.
+Always schedule an inspection by a professional before you begin work.
 If you want to attempt to flush your radiator by yourself, follow the directions we have detailed below.
-If after you read through it and know you don't want to get your hands dirty and taking the time to figure out how to do it properly, just call us and we'll send someone out to you and get it done without all the stress.
+If after you read through it and know you don't want to get your hands dirty and taking the time to figure out how to do it properly, just call us and we'll send a mobile auto repair mechanic out to you and get it done without all the stress.

 How To Flush a Car Radiator